Best CPU for gaming in 2023 – top picks from AMD and Intel

 - Requires AM5 mobo & cooler

 And this isn’t even the most expensive option, as the Ryzen 9 7950X3D proves to be even more capable, but far more difficult to find at a reasonable price.
-At $600, though, the 7900X3D is a good option for increased productivity in tandem with exceptional gaming performance.
+At around $600, though, the 7900X3D is a good option for increased productivity in tandem with exceptional gaming performance.

 - Hold its own against Ryzen 7